Court Voids Marine’s Adoption of Afghan Child Who Was Orphaned

 A spokesperson for the Naval Criminal Investigative Service, which handles major criminal investigations for the Marines and the Navy, confirmed that the agency is “conducting a thorough investigation into this situation.”

 Maj.
 Mast remains on active duty during the investigation, said Maj.
 Johnny Henderson at the Marine Forces Special Operations Command.
-“To protect the integrity of the investigative process, no other information is available at this time,” he said.

 The decision does not clarify who should ultimately get to raise the girl, and she remains with the Mast family for now.
-No government agencies involved would clarify on July 16 what the next steps might entail, or what their role might be in determining where the child should live as the remaining legal fight unfolds.
+No government agencies involved would clarify on July 16 what the next steps might entail or what their role might be in determining where the child should live as the remaining legal fight unfolds.

 The Masts could appeal to the Virginia Supreme Court and ask that the July 16 decision not be enforced through that process.

-All the parties involved have been forbidden by the court to speak to the press about this case.
+All of the parties involved have been forbidden by the court to speak to the news media about this case.
 Attorneys for the Masts and the Afghan couple did not return The Epoch Times’ phone calls.
 A lawyer appointed by the court to represent the interests of the child, who is referred to in court records as Baby Doe to protect her identity, also did not respond to requests for comment.

 The Associated Press contributed to this report.